j-towns/vdvae-jax/README.md

 # Known differences from the orignal
  - Instead of using the PyTorch default layer initializers we use the Flax defaults.
- - We haven't yet implemented support for the 'low_bit' hyperparameter.
  - Renamed rate/distortion to kl/loglikelihood.
  - In multihost configurations, checkpoints are saved to disk on all hosts.
  - Slight changes to DMOL loss.